bolor23erdene/bolor23erdene.github.io/_pages/about.md

 ---

-I'm a senior data scientist
+I'm a PhD student who excels at machine learning algorithms, programming, and statistics.